rkfg/regolancer/README.md

   -r, --econ-ratio=          economical ratio for fee limit calculation as a multiple of target channel fee (for
                              example, 0.5 means you want to pay at max half the fee you might earn for routing out of the target channel)
+  -F, --fee-limit-ppm=       don't consider the target channel fee and use this max fee ppm instead
-  -l, --lost-profit          also consider the outbound channel fees when looking for profitable routes so that
-                             outbound_fee+inbound_fee < route_fee
-  -b, --probe=               if the payment fails at the last hop try to probe lower amount using this many steps
+                             (can rebalance at a loss, be careful) -l, --lost-profit          also consider the outbound channel fees when looking for profitable routes so that outbound_fee+inbound_fee < route_fee -b, --probe=               if the payment fails at the last hop try to probe lower amount using this many steps